What they don't tell you about living on the road

-Michelle from Making Sense of Cents lives in an RV, just like us.
+Michelle from Making Sense of Cents is living on the road in an RV, just like us.
 It’s an awesome lifestyle, but there are certain things about this lifestyle that may not appear so obvious.
 Today, Michelle takes some time to lay out some interesting topics they don’t tell you about living on the road.

 In July of 2015, me and my husband did something crazy, something that I never thought we would do.

 We bought and started living in an RV.

 I never thought that I would be an RVer.
 Even as a kid, I never thought about it once.
 I had never even hopped into an RV until we started looking at them.

 And now, I’m having the time of my life.

 When we first started looking at RVs, I didn’t really know what I was getting myself into.
 Since we were traveling a lot, we wanted to devise a plan where we could be more comfortable while bringing our dogs everywhere with us, I thought it would just be a fun way to travel part-time.
 By no means did I ever think we could make this living and travel arrangement a long term plan.

 I quickly fell in love with the RV lifestyle.
 And, shortly after we bought our RV, we decided to RV full-time.

 We sold our house, put everything in storage (we have since gotten rid of the storage unit).
 After that, we were free to go and left for a life filled with travel and living on the road.

 Many people think we're crazy, and living on the road may not be normal.
 However, I wouldn’t want life to be any other way.
 So long live our former, more traditional domestic lifestyle!